kwizl/html-css-capstone/README.md

 # HTML and CSS Capstone Microverse Project

-In this project, we'll be building from scratch a copy of this "[Newsweek clone](https://www.newsweek.com/)".
-The main goal of this project is to learn how to use bootstrap framework.
+The project is based on social network to find acquittances.
+Its a platform on which programmers share the technologies that they use in their work and the projects they are engaged in.

 # Code Zone
 Design idea by Vlad Ermakov on Dribbble